yungyuc/nsdhw_23sp/project/looksgreat/README.rst

 Problem to Solve
 ================

-PCB routing is one of the problems in EDA.
+PCB escape routing is one of the problems in EDA.
 In this problem, we have a grid map with multiple pins on it, and several fan-out around the border of the grip map.
 The goal is to find a path for each pin to fan-out, and each path should not cross each other.
 The problem is NP-hard, and there are many heuristic algorithms to solve it.
 However, the heuristic algorithms are not always optimal, and it is hard to find a good heuristic algorithm.
 In this project, I will transform the problem to SMT problem, and use SMT solver to solve it.
 The SMT solver I use here will be Z3(https://github.com/Z3Prover/z3).

 Prospective Users
 =================

-PCB company that want to solve PCB routing problem.
+PCB factory that want to solve PCB routing problem.
 The software will contain multiple option, for example, user can decide whether each fan-out's signal is given by user or decide by the software.
 Moreover, the software offer two modes, one is aim at minimize path length, which will reduce the production cost.
 The other mode is aim at making each path length as similar as possible, which will reduce the delay difference between each signal.

 System Architecture